-The engagement team performed balance confirmation procedures as part of its substantive procedures concerning receivables, and if there was an exception in relation to confirmation, it performed substantive procedures with respect to the amount of the difference.
+The engagement team performed balance confirmation procedures as part of its substantive procedures for receivables, and if there was an exception in relation to confirmation, it performed an investigation with respect to the amount of the difference.

 However, performing a balance confirmation for an important business partner, the engagement team discovered that the amount in the response from the business partner included a large difference in an item called "money retained" (the amount of the other party's obligation was excessively high).
 However, the team did not identify what "money retained" referred to, and excluded it from its investigations.
 It therefore did not obtain sufficient appropriate audit evidence with respect to the difference.
-(Auditing Standards Committee Statement No. 505, paragraphs 11 and 13)